 - 1. The maturity of deposits under the deposit facility shall be overnight.
-For counterparties participating directly in TARGET2-Ireland, deposits held under the deposit facility shall mature on the next day on which TARGET2-Ireland is operational, at the time at which this system opens. - 2.
+Deposits held under the deposit facility shall mature on the next day on which TARGET-Ireland is operational, at the time at which this system opens. - 2.
 The interest rate that applies to the deposit shall be announced in advance by the Eurosystem and shall be calculated as a simple interest rate based on the actual/360 day-count convention. - 3.
 Interest on the deposits shall be payable on maturity of the deposit.
 In cases of negative interest rates, the application of the interest rate to the deposit facility shall entail a payment obligation of the deposit holder to the Bank, including the right of the Bank to debit the account of the counterparty accordingly.